 - Split.
 The majority of lenders will allow borrowers to split their loan into fixed and variable portions so they can enjoy some of the benefits of both types.
 For instance, if you wish to borrow $500,000, you could fix $300,000 and borrow the remaining $200,000 under a variable rate.

 Beyond the rate type, you also need to choose a repayment type.
 You have two choices here: principal-and-interest or interest-only.
 Note that with both types, you can generally choose variable or fixed rates.

 - Principal-and-interest repayments.
 With these loans, you repay a small amount of the money you've borrowed (the loan principal) and the interest together.
 With this type of loan, with every repayment, your debt reduces slightly and your equity grows.

 - Interest-only repayments.
 Many investors opt for an investment loan with interest-only repayments.
-With these loans you only repay the interest at first, which makes for smaller repayments.
-The other benefit is that the interest on an investment loan is tax-deductible, but the principal isn't – so many investors will take out an interest-only loan on their rental property, while they pay more towards their (non tax-deductible) owner-occupier home loan.
+With these loans, you only repay the interest at first, which makes for smaller repayments.
+The other benefit is that the interest on an investment loan is tax-deductible, but the principal isn't.
+Many investors will take out an interest-only loan on their rental property, while they pay more towards their (non-tax-deductible) owner-occupier home loan.
 Generally, interest-only loans are available for 1-5 year loan-terms, after which the loan reverts to principal-and-interest.

 When considering repayment types, note that principal-and-interest rates are typically lower than interest-only rates.